marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 <img src="/images/scheduler/scheduler-architecture.png" alt="Diagram showing the Scheduler control plane service and the jobs API">

-The Scheduler service is used by default for [actor scheduler reminders]({{< ref "jobs-overview.md#actor-reminders" >}}) where actor reminders, which are also used by workflows, are stored in the Scheduler service as opposed to the Placement service.
+## Actor reminders

+Prior to Dapr v1.15, [actor reminders]({{< ref "actors-timers-reminders.md#actor-reminders" >}}) were run using the Placement service.
+Now, by default, the [`SchedulerReminders` feature flag]({{< ref "support-preview-features.md#current-preview-features" >}}) is set to `true`, and all new actor reminders you create are run using the Scheduler service to make them more scalable.

+Once you deploy Dapr v1.15, any _existing_ actor reminders are migrated from the Placement service to the Scheduler service.
+You can prevent this migration by setting the `SchedulerReminders` flag to `false`.

 ## Self-hosted mode